Skip to main content

 Luis V - Design Engineer

-Then I moved into brand and identity — mostly for software and AI companies.
-That's where I learned systems.
+That shift pulled me into brand, identity, and eventually UI and UX, mostly for software and AI companies.
+It's where I learned systems.
 Not the Figma kind.
 The kind where constraints matter, naming matters, and consistency is the only thing that scales.

 Product is where everything clicked.

 At Tranzport, a logistics SaaS, I worked on tools dispatchers actually depended on.
-Not “nice-to-have” interfaces — real workflows under pressure.
-That's where I started writing code seriously.
+Not “nice-to-have” interfaces.
+Real workflows under pressure.
+Logistics is where the focus shifted from designing interfaces to designing systems: performance, structure, and real-world constraints became the job.
+It's also where I started writing code seriously.
 First to prototype faster.
 Then because I didn't want to wait on tickets to fix things I understood better.

 Now I build end-to-end systems.